- Photos & Map

 Safety guidelines

-Despite the "impossible to miss" marking of the hiking trails, we recommend for safety reasons to always have an appropriate hiking map with you, so that you can quickly find a safe area in case of a thunderstorm or emergency, for example.
+Despite the “unmistakable” marking of the hiking trails, for safety reasons we recommend always carrying a suitable hiking map so that, for example, in the event of a thunderstorm or emergency you can quickly find a safe area.

 Nearby